All the knowledge in-house for a wide range of eye treatments. Meet the team

 Retinal detachment is a serious condition that can lead to blindness if left untreated.
 The only thing that can save the eye is surgery.

-Initially the vitreous body is attached to the retina and fills the entire posterior chamber of the eye.
-As we get older the composition of the vitreous changes.
-It shrinks somewhat and the jelly-like substance (= vitreum) becomes more liquid.
-As a result, the vitreous membrane may come away from the retina, creating a space between the retina and the vitreous body (= posterior vitreous detachment).
-The space left then fills up with water.
-During this process, impurities will end up in the vitreous which the patient will report as black spots or floaters.
-These floaters can be quite disconcerting.
-Patients will mainly notice them in strong light, while looking at a blue sky or a white wall.
-For the treatment of floaters please refer to the next page.
+Initially the vitreous humor is attached to the retina and fills the entire posterior chamber of the eye.
+With age, the composition of the vitreous humor changes.
+It shrinks slightly and the gelatinous substance or vitreum becomes more liquid.
+As a result, the vitreous bag will suddenly separate from the retina and a space is created between the retina and the vitreous humor.
+We call that vitreous detachment.
+This space will fill with water.
+During this process, impurities also develop in the vitreous humor which will be perceived by the patient as black spots, "mouches volantes" or floaters.
+These floaters can be experienced as very disturbing.
+They will mainly be seen in bright light, looking at the blue sky or looking at a white wall.

-Sometimes vitreous detachment may cause bleeding or a retinal tear
+Sometimes a vitreous detachment can cause bleeding or a retinal tear.

 Second step: Retinal tear